ZigaMahne/NXP_FRDM-MCXN947_BSP/boards/frdmmcxn947/cmsis/examples/Blinky/README.md

 ## Operation

+- At start
+  - outputs "Blinky Example" to UART that is connected to MCU-Link (baudrate 115200bps)
-- At start the vioLED0 blinks in 1 sec interval.
+  - blinks vioLED0 in 1 sec interval.
 - The vioBUTTON0 changes the blink frequency and start/stops vioLED1.

 ### CMSIS-Driver Virtual I/O mapping